nkh/P6-Data-Dump-Tree/README.md

     [1, [2, [3, 4]]], [1, [2, [3, 4]]], [1, [2, [3, 4]]], [1, [2, [3, 4]]],
     [1, [2, [3, 4]]], [1, [2, [3, 4]]]).Seq], "12345678")

-    Same data rendered with ddt and :flat(0):
+    Same data rendered with ddt and I<:flat>:

      (6) @0
        0 = [3] @1       1 = [2] @9   2 = [2] @12        3 = [10] @25